How to podcast — A complete guide to starting and growing a podcast

 - Hindenburg Journalist

-Note: I have not personally used any of these programs, so I cannot attest to their quality.
+Note: I have only worked with Audacity, and have not personally used any of the other programs, so I cannot attest to their quality.
 I’m simply relaying information from those I’ve met on my journey of researching how to podcast.

 Best WordPress plugins for podcasters